janodvarko/harviewer/README.md

 Development
 -----------

+A build can be performed in one of three ways.

+### 1) Node.js

+This is the default and preferred method.
+Node.js must be installed.
 To start a build, go to the project directory and execute the following command:

 `ant build`

-This default build requires Node.js to be installed (the preferred option).
+(*Indicative build time - about 9 seconds.
+Node.js v6.0.0*)

+### 2) Java 8 / Nashorn

+To build using the [jjs](https://docs.oracle.com/javase/8/docs/technotes/tools/windows/jjs.html) command, Java 8 must be installed.
+Execute the following command:

+`ant -Drjs.runner=nashorn build`

+(*Indicative build time - about 1 minute 37 seconds.  nashorn 1.8.0_92*)

+### 3) Pre-Java 8 / Rhino

-For a Java-only build (not the preferred option), execute the following command:
+To build using Java 7 or earlier, execute the following command:

 `ant -Drjs.runner=java build`

+You will have to set the [optimize build configuration value](https://github.com/janodvarko/harviewer/blob/0997957b3ecb9fbdb27df4260d5bc85c653fac81/webapp/scripts/app.build.js#L11) to `"closure"`, for example:

+     optimize: "closure",

+(*Indicative build time - about 42 seconds*)